niklas-w/Molecular-systematics-course/Tutorials/4.MaximumLikelihood/Readme.md

 Once you upload the alignment, choose the type of *analysis* that in our case is going to be an ML+rapid bootstrap.

 Then select *reps* which indicates the number of bootstrap replicates we want to do.
-In this practice we will leave it at 100 but normally it is advisable to do 1000.
+In this practical we will leave it at 100 but normally it is advisable to do 1000.

 *BS brL* Indicates whether you want to store the branch lengths on each of the bootstrap trees.
-This increases the computing time and therefore we leave it by default.
+This increases the computing time and therefore we leave it at default.

 The *outgroup* window allows you to select the outgroup.
 It is not necessary to define an outgroup a priori.

-Finally, there is window with the evolutionary models.
+Finally, there is a window with the evolutionary models.
 For DNA you can only choose one of the 4 models: GTR; GTR + G (GTRGAMMA); GTR + G + I (GTRGAMMAI); GTR + I (GTRI).
 According to the author of RAxML if the Gamma is implemented, it is no longer necessary to implement I (invariant sites).

-To incorporate partitions by gene we only need to upload the diffente gene files and the program automatically create a concatenate alignment.
+To incorporate partitions by gene we only need to upload the diffente gene files and the program automatically creates a concatenated alignment.
 Finally, we can proceed with *Run* RAxML to start the tree search.

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/4.MaximumLikelihood/RAxML3.png" alt="RAxML3" width="600"></p>

 Once a job is finished we have created several files.
-The file *.tre* is the one that contains the best inferred tree with the boostrap values of the nodes.
+The file *.tre* is the one that contains the best inferred tree with the boostrap values for the nodes.
 Open the file *.tre* with the FigTree program.
-Check the bootstrap values in the tree and compare the corresponding ones with result retrieved from IQTREE analysis.
+Check the bootstrap values in the tree and compare the corresponding ones with the result retrieved from the IQTREE analysis.

 # Tree visualizations

-Open the file .treefile retrieved from IQTREE and .tre from raxmlGUI 2.0 in FigTree and find out the support values.
+Open the file .treefile retrieved from IQTREE and .tre from raxmlGUI 2.0 in FigTree and check the support values.
 The phylogeny should look more or less as shown in the next screenshot.

 **Questions**